c-blake/nio/db-bench.md

 As is, we get `390*2/.12=~6.5 GB/s` bandwidth on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
-So, this can likely be sped up a bit even w/out parallelization.
-With parallelization it can likely saturate my DIMMs at about 8X faster, BUT it's already faster by a large margin than any numbers I see on the results portion of that db-bench website.
+So, this can likely be sped up a bit even w/out parallelization, BUT it's already faster by a large margin than any numbers I see on the results portion of that db-bench website.

 For comparison, pandas-1.3.5 on the same machine takes ~4X longer at 0.45 sec {